Maggie Grace: Career

 In mid-2004, Grace's agent sent her the script for the pilot episode of Lost; she was given the role of Shannon Rutherford after a successful audition.
-She was nominated in 2005 for a Teen Choice Award for Choice TV Breakout Performance – Female for her role on Lost, but lost to Desperate Housewives Eva Longoria.
-She lived in Hawaii during the filming of the show's first season, and signed on to star opposite Tom Welling in The Fog, a 2005 remake of the 1980 horror film of the same name, as a character originally played by Jamie Lee Curtis.
+She was nominated in 2005 for a Teen Choice Award for Choice TV Breakout Performance – Female for her role on Lost.
+She lived in Hawaii during the filming of the show's first season, and signed on to star in The Fog, a 2005 remake of the 1980 horror film, as a character originally played by Jamie Lee Curtis.
 Though the filming of Lost was supposed to have ended before The Fog began, the productions coincided due to Losts extended season finale and Grace flew between the two sets, on the Hawaiian island of Oahu and on Bowen Island in British Columbia.

 After ranking at #27 on Maxims Hot 100 list of 2005, she returned for Losts second season.
 Her character was killed in the season's eighth episode, "Collision", when the series' writers began to feel that the character's "story avenues [were] limited".
 Executive producer Carlton Cuse said that Grace's departure from the show was "sort of a win-win" as she was eager to enter a full-time career in film.
 After leaving the series, she nevertheless joined the other principal Lost cast members of season 2 onstage at the 12th Screen Actors Guild Awards where Lost won the award for Outstanding Performance by an Ensemble in a Drama Series.

 Variety reported in May 2005 that Grace was in negotiations to play X-Men character Kitty Pryde in the 2006 film X-Men: The Last Stand, but in July, auditions were reportedly being held for her replacement.
 The role ultimately went to Elliot Page, and Grace later revealed that she had never been contacted about the role and was surprised to read that she was up for the part in question.
-Grace's next role was in the 2007 independent film Suburban Girl, alongside Sarah Michelle Gellar and Alec Baldwin.
+Grace's next role was in the 2007 independent film Suburban Girl.
 In 2007, she starred in The Jane Austen Book Club, based on Karen Joy Fowler's novel of the same name.
 She is a fan of Jane Austen and had read Fowler's novel when it was released in 2004.
 When she was given the film's script, she met with the director Robin Swicord, with whom she says she "geeked out", and was given the role of Allegra, an openly lesbian 20-year-old.